Universal quantum control over non-Hermitian continuous-variable systems: Conclusion and discussion

-In summary, we propose a systematic and versatile method for manipulating the general bosonic system through a non-Hermitian and time-dependent Hamiltonian.
-In sharp contrast to conventional protocols, our theory describes the dynamics of non-Hermitian continuous-variable systems in the full Hilbert space through Heisenberg equations, does not ignore the quantum-jump terms, and relies on the gauge freedom of differential manifolds (instantaneous frames) rather than the eigen-spectrum.
-Consequently, beside realizing unidirectional perfect absorption, the control protocol enables perfect and flexible transfer of arbitrary states between bosonic systems, independent of $\mathcal{PT}$-symmetry of Hamiltonian or coefficient matrix and the presence or absence of exceptional points.
+In summary, we propose a first-principles and versatile protocol for manipulating the general bosonic system through a non-Hermitian and time-dependent Hamiltonian.
+In sharp contrast to conventional methods, our theory describes the dynamics of non-Hermitian continuous-variable systems in the full Hilbert space through Heisenberg passages.
+It holds the quantum-jump terms in the Lindblad master equation and relies on the gauge freedom of differential manifolds (instantaneous frames) rather than the eigenspectrum.
+In the non-Hermitian cavity-magnonic system, our control protocol enables perfect and flexible transfer of arbitrary states between two modes and can be used to show unidirectional perfect absorption, irrespective of $\mathcal{PT}$ symmetry of the Hamiltonian or coefficient matrix and the exceptional points.

-In practice, the system dynamics can be described in the ancillary representations.
+Practically, the system dynamics can be described by ancillary operators.
 By rotating from the time-dependent to the stationary ancillary representations, a purely geometric gauge potential emerges to shape the time evolution of the system, which is uniquely determined by the formation of ancillary operators.
-In the stationary representation, the Hamiltonian's coefficient matrix can be upper triangularized under Schur's theorem with the projection operator, which suffices to activate two Heisenberg passages for flexible and perfect state transfers.
-Along the transitionless passages, arbitrary initial state can be perfectly transferred between the cavity and magnon modes without artificial normalization, including but not limited to Fock states, coherent states, the superposition of Fock states, the cat states, and even thermal states.
-The resulting passages do not show a clear relation with both $\mathcal{PT}$-symmetry and EPs.
-Moreover, the cavity-magnonic system can be used as a unidirectional perfect absorber under certain conditions.
-Essentially, this work extends the framework of our UQC theory, and provides a powerful tool for controlling the non-Hermitian continuous-variable systems.
+In the stationary representation, the assumption of the upper triangularized coefficient matrix of the non-Hermitian Hamiltonian provides a sufficient condition to decouple two Heisenberg passages for flexible control, e.g., perfect state transfer.
+Triangularization can be enforced by a sufficient number of tunable parameters and supported by Schur's decomposition theorem~\cite{Sheldon2024Linear}.
+Along the transitionless passages, arbitrary initial states can be perfectly transferred from the cavity mode to the magnon mode without artificial normalization, including but not limited to Fock states, coherent states, the superposition of Fock states, the cat states, and even thermal states.
+The resulting passages survive in both broken and unbroken phases of $\mathcal{PT}$ symmetry and with both avoiding and crossing EPs.